pivotal-cf/toolsmiths-shared-scripts/azure/README.md

 ### Notes

-We currently need to manually create the storage table (see: https://github.com/hashicorp/terraform/issues/7257):
+We currently need to manually create the storage table (see: https://github.com/hashicorp/terraform/issues/7257). **Update:** This feature should be included in the terraform 0.7 release.

 Run the following commands: